Learn More about Dr. Betsy Bates Freed

 She received her masters’ and doctorate degrees in clinical psychology from Antioch University Santa Barbara, following clinical training at the Cancer Center of Santa Barbara, Cleveland Elementary School in Santa Barbara, and California State University Channel Islands.
 Her predoctoral internship was completed at the Family Practice Residency Program of Glendale Adventist Medical Center, and her postdoctoral year was spent at the Children’s System of Care within Santa Barbara County ADMHS.

 Her research interests include the impact of work-related losses on distress among cancer patients and gender differences in psychosocial support.
 For several years, she authored “Vitality Signs,” a psychosocial blog for The Oncology Report.

 She is a member of the American Psychosocial Oncology Society, the American Psychological Association, the California Psychological Association, and the Santa Barbara County Psychological Association, where she is a board member.

 Dr. Bates Freed and her husband, writer David Freed, live in Santa Barbara, Calif., with a rambunctious Australian Shepherd.
-They have two grown children.
+They have two grown children and two grandchildren.